Understanding HCDI stock ratios for better investment decisions

 I will give a breakdown of the key shareholders in Harbor Custom Development Inc. (HCDI).
 Recent figures show that the company’s insiders hold 25.45% of shares.
 A total of 23 institutional investors hold shares in the company, making 8.34% of its stock and 11.19% of its float.

-The securities firm Intellectus Partners, LLC holds 14189.0 shares of HCDI, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 1.97%, and the holding percentage of shares is valued at 0.11 million.
+The securities firm Bank of America Corporation holds 6944.0 shares of HCDI, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 0.97%, and the holding percentage of shares is valued at 64023.0.

 An overview of Harbor Custom Development Inc.’s technicals